 Meanwhile, creative new players have introduced clean label snacks with innovative flavor profiles to appeal to consumer cravings and buying habits.
 Chocolate combined with exotic fruits, sea salt, chia seeds, pretzels, pumpkin, toasted coconut and a host of clean label combinations have come on the scene and been introduced into everything from candy and cookies to granola mixes and snack bars.

 Health-conscious consumers are not only paying attention to nutrition information; their eyes are moving down the label to the ingredient listings and sourcing information.
 Manufacturers must still find ways to reduce fat and calories while offering alternatives to ingredients often found in many confectionery products.
 Therein lies the challenge: they need to find the perfect combination without compromising the signature flavors, texture and mouthfeel of the original formulation.
 Those seeking to introduce new products face similar challenges.

-An innovative solution is incorporating functional whey protein concentrate, such as Grande Bravo®, into a formulation to reduce or replace traditional ingredients.
+An innovative solution is incorporating functional whey protein concentrate, such as Grande Bravo®, into a formulation to partially replace traditional ingredients.
 It’s a familiar and trusted natural ingredient to consumers with zero chemical modifications, and it can improve nutrition labels by reducing fat and calories.
 Most importantly, its neutral flavor profiles ensure consistent flavors, its superior water-holding capability maintain or improve the original product’s mouthfeel, and its long shelf life eliminates the need for costly refrigeration and associated compliance.

 For applications that require a little crunch, the use of Grande WPCrisp® is a perfect solution.
 The high protein content of this whey protein crisp is superior to that of corn, soy or rice crisps and will appeal to those seeking to boost protein in their diets — incorporating protein into food and beverage formulations is also a leading product trend in 2018.